shasay/the-cf-workshop/doc/kata-1/HOW-TO.md

 - Interpret the documentation to evolve stacks iteratively

 Steps:
 - Fork this repository into your account on github.com, then clone the same.
-    - (Alternatively, clone this repository and push to a new repository on your own github.com account)
+(Alternatively, clone this repository and push to a new repository on your own github.com account)
 - Refer to the [CloudFormation AWS Resource Types Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html)
 - Create a first template (using either YAML or JSON formats).
 YAML is both more expressive, and less verbose; when compared to a similar template in JSON.
-- The `/templates` folder is not present on the `master` branch.
+- The `templates` folder is not present on the `master` branch.
 This is where you will progress on the workshop when working on your own repository.

 ```
 $ mkdir templates